Interval (1973 film)

 Interval is a 1973 romantic drama film starring Merle Oberon in her final performance.
 Oberon also produced the movie, and fell in love with her co-star in it, Robert Wolders, divorcing her husband to marry Wolders in 1975.
+This film was widely criticized for its outdated approach to romance.

 Plot

 Serena Moore has been everywhere and is trying to put her past behind her.
 She finds refuge in Mexico where, without intending to, falls in love with a much younger painter Chris.